kalliste/seL4-c89/C89-PROJECT.md

-  strict build consequently advances into the x86 virtual memory code before failing on the next wave of issues: the TLB invalidation wrappers and paging helpers still need `(void)` casts for unused parameters, the CR3 comparison relies on subscripting a temporary, several boot-time mappers use compound literals, and a handful of decode helpers fall off the end without explicit returns once the attribute shims collapse.
+  strict build consequently advances into the x86 virtual memory code before failing on the next wave of issues: the TLB invalidation wrappers and paging helpers still need `(void)` casts for unused parameters, the CR3 comparison relied on subscripting a temporary, several boot-time mappers used compound literals, and a handful of decode helpers fell off the end without explicit returns once the attribute shims collapse.
+With the latest pass those CR3 and boot-time helpers now operate on named temporaries, so the strict build continues far enough to expose the remaining blockers: the x86 TLB invalidation shims still need unused-parameter casts, the verified x86 vspace sources rely on compound literals, mixed declarations, and unchecked returns, and several generated decode helpers still fall off the end without producing a value.

 ### Key Diagnostic Themes
 1. **C99 integer literals**: The generated capability helpers and several x86